ss1611/CS220-AU-portfolio-1/README.md

 # CS220 AU Portfolio

 ## overview
 This repository is a template for the CS220 module assignment, the digital portfolio.
-Students will need to submit the URL link of their repositories through FASER.
+Students need to submit the URL link of their repositories through FASER.
 The URL of this repository is https://github.com/krisztian-hofstadter-tedor/CS220-AU-portfolio.

 - examples the use of Markdown language for project management e.g. logging and webdesign including embeddign audio-visual assets
 - turns Markdown files (.md) into GitHub Pages (a statice website)